 - Poster art

-Individual billboard (full-width column two) images are constrained by width and can be inserted anywhere in column two, which is also true of large, medium and small images.
 Slideshow images—slides—are constrained by both height and width, and the slideshow can only be inserted directly below the h1 head at the top of column two.
 If you upload an image that is not 16:9, the CMS will arbitrarily crop the image to the largest 16:9 size possible.

 Slideshows are limited to a maximum of five slides, and slides can be linked to additional information.

 In CMS, real text can be added to each slide, which is highly preferential to embedding text in the image because it will scale depending on the device and remain legible on the smallest display.
 The CMS uses white text on a transparent black background for real-text captions, and positions them across the bottom of the image.
 CMS does allow for a slide title as well as regular caption text.
 If used, the title displays at a slightly larger font.
+Both the slide title and caption should be written in news case—capitalize only the first word and proper nouns.

 Slideshows are only impressive if the individual slides are impressive.
 Every home page does not need to have a slideshow, every slideshow does not need to have five slides, and if you don't have good, compelling photographs that tell a story relevant to the purpose of the page, don't do a slideshow.